IntersectMBO/cardano-ledger/HowToProfileLedger.md

 mainSave :: IO ()
 mainSave = do
   hSetEncoding stdout utf8
-  mainWithTestScenario tests
+  defaultMain tests

 main :: IO ()
 main = defaultMain adaIsPreservedBabbage
 -----------------------

 The variable 'adaIsPreservedBabbage' is a property test of type 'TestTree' that takes